Musashi Kokubun-ji: Musashi Kokubun-ji

-Ancient Musashi Kokubun-niji

-The ruins of the nunnery associated with the Musashi Kokubun-ji are on a much smaller scale, and in a poor state of preservation.
-The foundations of the Kondō, Middle Gate and part of the nun's residence have been identified, along with a portion of the palisade which once surrounded the complex.
-However, ruins of the South Gate, Bellfry and other structures appear to have been due to urban encroachment.

 Modern Musashi Kokubun-ji

 The modern Musashi Kokubun-ji is located on a portion of the site.
-It claims to have been rebuilt by Nitta Yoshisada in 1335, and its main image Yakushi Nyōrai dates from the late Heian period to early Kamakura period and may be a survivor of the original temple.
+It claims to have been rebuilt by Nitta Yoshisada in 1335.
+The temple was reconstructed in 1751-1763.
+The temple is approximately 15-minutes on foot from Nishi-Kokubunji Station on the JR East Musashino Line.

+The main image of the temple, a standing statue of Yakushi Nyōrai, dates from the late Heian period to early Kamakura period and may be a survivor of the original temple.
 It is a National Important Cultural Property.

-The temple was reconstructed in 1751-1763.
+A standing bronze statue of Kannon Bosatsu and a green-glazed floral plate excavated from the grounds of the temple, have been designated a Tokyo Metropolitan Tangible Cultural Properties.
+Both are kept at the Musashi Kokubunji Temple Ruins Museum.